GinoCanessa/fhir-cross-version-source/README.md

   * `ConceptMap` resources for mapping renamed elements (see [input/elements](https://github.com/HL7/fhir-cross-version/tree/main/input/elements))
   * Per version `FML` files used to map structures (e.g., see [input/R5toR4](https://github.com/HL7/fhir-cross-version/tree/main/input/R5toR4))
     * These files are a mix of generated and hand-maintained content.
 Brian Postlethwaite has been working on corrections based on this tooling.
+  * TODO: `ConceptMap` resources for mapping backport extension URLs into IG-based alternatives (e.g., from the Subscription backport IG).
 * Manual primitive mappings
   * The primitive mapping decisions are quite varied across versions.
 It was simpler to hand-maintain a complete set for now, though we could push these back into the correct files of the `fhir-cross-version` repo.